anjensan/azql/README.md

 Library provides some alternatives:

-- `fetch-one` feches only one record, raises exception if more than one record is returened.
+- `fetch-one` feches only one record, raises exception if more than one record is returened
-- `fetch-single` fetches only single value (one row and one column), useful for aggregate queries
+- `fetch-single` fetches only single value (one row and one column)
 - `with-fetch` executes arbitary code with opened `resultset-seq`

 Example: